NVIDIA/aistore/cli/resources/dsort.md

 `ais show dsort [JOB_ID]`

-Retrieves the status of the dSort with provided `JOB_ID` which is returned upon creation.
+Retrieve the status of the dSort with provided `JOB_ID` which is returned upon creation.
 Lists all dSort jobs if the `JOB_ID` argument is omitted.

 | Flag | Type | Description | Default |